A Multimodal Approach to Alzheimer's Diagnosis: Geometric Insights from Cube Copying and Cognitive Assessments: Methods

 \subsection{Multimodal Integration with Clinical and Demographic Features}

 In addition to graph-derived features, we incorporate auxiliary modalities including age, years of education, and NPT scores.
-The age variable is categorized into nine groups (45-49, 50-54, 55-59, 60-64, 65-69, 70-74, 75-79, 80-84, and 85-90) and represented as a one-hot vector.
-Years of education are categorized into seven groups (illiterate, 0-2 years, 3-5 years, 6-9 years, 10-12 years, 13-15 years, and 16+ years) and likewise encoded as one-hot vectors.
-NPT scores are normalized to continuous values between 0 and 1.
+The age and years of education variables are represented as categorical variables following the original format provided in SNSB.
+Specifically, age is categorized into nine groups (45-49, 50-54, 55-59, 60-64, 65-69, 70-74, 75-79, 80-84, and 85-90) and encoded as a one-hot vector.
+Similarly, years of education are categorized into seven groups (illiterate, 0-2 years, 3-5 years, 6-9 years, 10-12 years, 13-15 years, and 16+ years) and represented using one-hot encoding.
+In contrast, NPT scores are provided on different numerical scales across cognitive tasks and domains.
+To enable consistent integration across heterogeneous assessments, all NPT scores are rescaled to the range between 0 and 1 before being used as model inputs.
 Each modality is then passed through a three-layer multilayer perceptron (MLP) to obtain dense embeddings in a shared latent space.
 These embeddings capture complementary information about demographic and cognitive background that may not be directly reflected in cube drawings.

 The outputs from the GNN and the modality-specific MLPs are concatenated into a unified representation.
 This joint feature vector is processed by a two-layer MLP classifier trained to predict cognitive status (control or AD).
 The design allows the model to exploit both geometric biomarkers extracted from cube copying and auxiliary clinical information, improving robustness and classification accuracy.
 By merging heterogeneous modalities in a late-fusion framework, the system integrates structural, demographic, and cognitive perspectives into a single predictive model (Figure \ref{fig:model_framework}).